 Cairo is one of humanity's great cities — a teeming, chaotic, magnificent megapolis of 20 million people that has been the Arab world's most important metropolis for over a millennium.
 The city is built on the confluence of Africa and the Middle East, of ancient pharaonic civilisation and medieval Islamic culture, of Coptic Christian heritage and modern pan-Arab identity.

-The Giza Pyramids and Sphinx
+Things to Do in Cairo: The Giza Pyramids and Sphinx

 The Egyptian Museum and Grand Egyptian Museum

-The old Egyptian Museum on Tahrir Square (opened 1902) holds 120,000 artefacts over two floors — a magnificent but overwhelming collection that includes the entire contents of Tutankhamun's tomb.
-The new Grand Egyptian Museum (GEM), adjacent to the pyramids, is now open — a purpose-built facility of 480,000m² designed by Heneghan Peng Architects, with purpose-curated galleries for the Tutankhamun treasures, the royal mummies, and a spectacular atrium with a colossal statue of Ramesses II.
-Allow a full day for the GEM alone.
+The old Egyptian Museum on Tahrir Square (opened 1902), the original Egyptian Museum in downtown Cairo and central Cairo, holds 120,000 artefacts over two floors — a magnificent but overwhelming collection that includes the entire contents of Tutankhamun's tomb, with the usual entrance fee to weigh up and still displaying tens of thousands of objects that illuminate Egyptian civilisation and Egypt's history despite the newer museum opening; for a more streamlined national museum experience, many visitors also compare it with the National Museum of Egyptian Civilization.
+The new Grand Egyptian Museum (GEM), adjacent to the pyramids, is now open — a purpose-built facility of 480,000m² designed by Heneghan Peng Architects and set to be the largest museum dedicated to Egyptian antiquities, with purpose-curated galleries for the Tutankhamun treasures, the royal mummies, and a spectacular atrium with a colossal statue of Ramses II, while iconic pieces such as the Rosetta Stone are in the British Museum rather than Cairo museums.
+Visitors interested in modern Egyptian art and Egyptian artists should also consider the Museum of Modern Egyptian Art at Cairo Opera House.

 Islamic Cairo